Grouped Generalized Estimating Equations for Longitudinal Data Analysis

 \section{Asymptotic Properties}

-We here provide the asymptotic properties of the grouped GEE estimators, that is, the grouping parameter $\gb$ can be consistently estimated, and $\beh_g$ admits both consistency and asymptotic normality.
-Our asymptotic framework is that both $n$ and $T$ tends to infinity, but we allow $T$ to grow considerably slower than $n$ as discussed in later.
+We here provide the asymptotic properties of the grouped GEE estimators, that is, the grouping parameter $\bga$ can be consistently estimated, and $\bbeh_g$ admits both consistency and asymptotic normality.
+Our asymptotic framework is that both $n$ and $T$ tend to infinity, but we allow $T$ to grow considerably slower than $n$, as discussed later.